Bobbrawler/first/README.md

 # Site Car Selection
--Site Car Selection is a web application that allows users to select a car from a drop-down list.
+- Site Car Selection is a web application that allows users to select a car from a drop-down list.
 When a car is selected, the corresponding image is displayed.

 ## Installation and Run
 Clone the repository: